dilyn-corner/KISS-kde/README.md

 4. You have two window manager options: `kwin` or `kwinft`. `kwin` was recently forked!
 It's all very exciting. `kwinft` is a promising, development-heavy branch.
 As a a result, there are bound to be bugs that crop up.
 Presumably, it is strictly better than `kwin`, because something something bleeding edge.
-It's you're choice which you choose!
+It's your choice which you choose!
 If you opt to simply install `plasma-desktop` or `plasma` (the simplest way to install KDE), you merely need to uncomment kwin from `plasma-desktop/depends` and `plasma-workspace/depends`, and comment out kwinft from the same files.
 If you run into bugs, please make sure they're not `kwinft` related - burn down the [developer's door](https://gitlab.com/kwinft/kwinft) for those.

 # My goals